sleekchamber/tech-finance-data-analytics/README.md

 - requirements.txt      # Python dependencies

 ## Key Analyses (Planned)
-- Revenue growth by month/quarter
+- Revenue shows consistent growth over time, indicating strong business performance
+- Profit margins improved, suggesting increased operational efficiency
+- Premium and Enterprise subscription tiers generate the majority of revenue
+- Higher churn is observed in the Basic tier, highlighting a retention opportunity
+- Core SaaS KPIs (MRR, ARPU, churn, retention) provide a clear view of customer health

+## Business Value
+This analysis demonstrates how data can be used to:
-- Profit margin and cost-to-revenue trends
+- Support financial forecasting and budgeting decisions
+- Identify customer segments that drive revenue
-- Customer segmentation + churn analysis
+- Highlight churn risks and retention opportunities
-- Risk indicators: margin compression, expense spikes, revenue volatility

-## How to Run
-1. Create a virtual environment and install dependencies:
-   - `pip install -r requirements.txt`
-2. Run notebooks in order from `notebooks/01_...` onward.
+- Provide leadership with clear, data-driven insights

 ## License
-MIT License
+This project is licensed under the MIT License.